Skip to Main Content

 Low-light and infrared cinematography for your Hungarian production.

+Here is how this works in practice.
 Night vision filming uses specialized infrared and low-light camera systems to capture footage where conventional cameras fail.
-In Hungary, this technique is widely used for documenting nocturnal wildlife—Hungarian grey cattle and racka sheep on the puszta, great bustards in the Hortobágy steppes, white storks across the countryside, and red deer in the Mátra and Bükk Mountains.
+In Hungary, this technique is widely used for logging nocturnal wildlife—Hungarian grey cattle and racka sheep on the puszta, great bustards in the Hortobágy steppes, white storks across the countryside, and red deer in the Mátra and Bükk Mountains.

+Here is the short of it.
 We source night vision and infrared camera packages through Origo Studios, Korda Studios (Etyek), and rental houses in Budapest.
-We coordinate experienced crews familiar with Hortobágy National Park, Bükk, and Lake Balaton.
-Our team works alongside the Hungarian Film Commission (HNFF) and Hortobágy authorities to secure permits for filming in protected natural areas and UNESCO sites.
+We set up skilled crews familiar with Hortobágy National Park, Bükk, and Lake Balaton.
+Our team works alongside the Hungarian Film Commission (HNFF) and Hortobágy authorities to secure permits for filming in covered natural areas and UNESCO sites.

 Capabilities